Bad Boys (1995 film): Development

 In the film's early stages of development, Simpson and Bruckheimer initially envisioned Dana Carvey and Jon Lovitz in the roles.
 When the film was written for Carvey and Lovitz, the original title for Bad Boys was Bulletproof Hearts.
 The film was initially set up at Hollywood Pictures, a Walt Disney Studios subsidiary, but it was placed into turnaround by management and sold the project to Columbia Pictures.
 Arsenio Hall turned down the role of Lowrey and claims that choice as the worst mistake he has ever made.
 The role eventually went to Smith.

 Production

 Principal photography began on June 27, 1994, at the Dade Tire company near downtown Miami, the city chosen to replace the original New York locale.
 Filming continued throughout the area, including South Beach's Tides Hotel, the Mediterranean Biltmore Hotel, the Dade County Courthouse and a multimillion-dollar estate on a private island.
 The second floor of downtown Miami's Alfred DuPont building was converted into a police station; a freighter on the Miami River into a drug lab.
-Bad Boys climactic scenes were filmed at the Opa-Locka Airport.
-Both Lawrence and Smith were starring in their own hit television shows, Martin and The Fresh Prince of Bel-Air, when filming Bad Boys; filming was quick due to the television schedules of the stars with production wrapping on August 31.
+Bad Boys’s climactic scenes were filmed at the Opa-Locka Airport.
+Both Lawrence and Smith were starring in their own hit television sitcoms, Martin and The Fresh Prince of Bel-Air, when filming Bad Boys; filming was quick due to the television schedules of the stars with production wrapping on August 31.
 The opening sequence was written and shot during post-production.